-An autoclave shall be available for the treatment of contaminated greenhouse materials.
+An autoclave shall be available for the treatment of contaminated plant growth room materials.

 Supply and Exhaust Air Ventilation Systems (BL2-P)

 If intake fans are used, measures shall be taken to minimize the ingress of arthropods.
 Louvers or fans shall be constructed such that they can only be opened when the fan is in operation.